This guide will show you how to convert a single-language iOS application, built with Xcode, into a multilingual application.

 You’re almost ready to release, just remember to test.

 Here are some things you should look out for:

-If strings in your Localizable.strings file are present in the translated file, but aren’t being localized on the iPhone, check the character encoding of the file.
+If strings in your Localizable.strings file are present in the translated file, but aren’t being localized on the device, check the character encoding of the file.

-Unlike the iPhone simulator, the iPhone only recognizes strings files that are formatted UTF-16.
+Unlike the iPhone simulator, the actual device only recognizes strings files that are formatted UTF-16.
 Always test your localizations on the device, as the simulator and the device do not always behave the same way.